-Palm Beach County SUPPORTS allocating funds for the Florida Job Growth Grant Fund (Section 288.101, F.S.) which expired on June 30, 2020, or other incentive programs to support the development of infrastructure and workforce training related to the expansion of economic development throughout the state. \$20 million appropriation was vetoed in 2020.
+Palm Beach County SUPPORTS continued funding for the Florida Job Growth Grant Fund (Section 288.101, F.S.) or other incentive programs to support the development of infrastructure and workforce training related to the expansion of economic development throughout the state.